jeremiak/jeremiak.com/_projects/calmatters-redistricting-maps.md

 order: 15
 ---

-I worked with reporter <a href="https://twitter.com/SameeaKamal">Sameea Kamal</a> to create a series of maps that were used to illustrate one of the most confusing topics in elections: redistricting.
+I worked with reporter <a href="https://twitter.com/SameeaKamal">Sameea Kamal</a> to create a series of maps that were used to illustrate one of the most confusing topics in American elections: redistricting.

-I used animated maps to show change over time and chose focal areas that were both relevant to the story and had particularly interesting changes.
+We used animated maps to show change over time and chose focal areas that were both relevant to the story and had particularly interesting changes.

 [How will diverse voters be represented in California’s new election districts?](https://calmatters.org/politics/2021/10/california-redistricting-community-groups-diversity/) (10/14/2021)